HIPAA Compliance Guide for Google Workspace Administrators

 Google Cloud Search brings Google search technology to your organization’s data

-To ensure that your organization uses Google Cloud search in line with HIPAA policies, admins will want to control how search history is used and who has search history turned on or off.
+To ensure that your organization uses Google Cloud search in line with HIPAA requirements, admins have to control how search history is used and who has search history turned on or off.
 This can be limited for everyone or it can be turned on or off for specific organizational units (must have Google Workspace Enterprise).

-Additionally, part of the shared responsibility model that customers have when using Google Workspace in regards to HIPAA is making sure third-party connectors or other connections that allow aggregating data for search indexing are properly secured with appropriate permissions.
+Additionally, part of the shared responsibility model that customers have when using Google Workspace concerning HIPAA is making sure third-party connectors or other connections that allow aggregating data for search indexing are properly secured with appropriate permissions.

 Vault

 Vault is Google’s eDiscovery and compliance solution for Google Workspace.
 It is used to retain, hold, search, and export data to support retention and eDiscovery activities.
 Vault is only included in the Google Workspace enterprise plan.
-It is an additional add-on for the other Google Workspaceplans if your organization chooses to purchase licenses for your users.
+It is an add-on for the other Google Workspace plans if your organization chooses to purchase licenses for your users.

-When Vault is used with the other Google core Google Workspace (formerly G Suite) services that are correctly configured for HIPAA, Vault can be used in a sanctioned way to store PHI.
+When Vault is used with the other Google core Google Workspace (formerly Workspace) services that are correctly configured for HIPAA, Vault can be used in a sanctioned way to store PHI.

 Important Google Workspace settings for HIPAA compliance

 Other Google Workspace configuration changes and Google Workspace admin best practices lend themselves to good overall Google Workspace security.
-The better your overall security posture across your Google Workspace environment, the easier it is to comply with compliance frameworks such as HIPAA.
+The better your overall security posture across your Google Workspace environment, the easier it is to comply with security standards and regulations including HIPAA.

 Let’s briefly consider each of these best practices and see how each helps to secure your Google Workspace environment and align your organization with HIPAA regulations.